abhishekchawla1/Ladder/README.md

 # Ladder
 step by step progress in ML
-encapsulates concepts of machine learning and data science
+encapsulate concepts of machine learning and data science